 - Intro to Sociology

 - Speech (Fundamentals of Speech or Public Speaking)

-- Anatomy & Physiology I & II with lab or equivalent
+- Anatomy & Physiology I & II or equivalent

 - Microbiology with a lab